einzige/sections_rails/README.markdown

 _Sections_rails_ provides facilities to include the assets of sections in the global asset bundles for production mode.

-1. Run __rake rake sections:prepare__
+1. Run __rake sections:prepare__

-    This rake task creates helper files that configure the asset pipeline to include the assets from the sections.
+    This rake task creates helper files that tell the asset pipeline about the assets from the sections.

     * /app/assets/javascripts/application_sections.js: links to all JS files of all sections.
     * /app/assets/stylesheets/application_sections.js: links to all CSS files of all sections.